-Like many states, North Carolina requires vehicle owners to show proof of sufficient liability car insurance before license plates will be issued for the vehicle.
-In this article, we'll take an in-depth look at these requirements, and we'll touch on other key details related to auto insurance in North Carolina.
+North Carolina requires vehicle owners to show proof of sufficient liability car insurance before license plates will be issued for the vehicle.
+Here's what you need to know:

 North Carolina is a "fault" state when it comes to financial responsibility for injuries, vehicle damage, and other losses stemming from a car accident.
 In other words, the person who was at fault for causing the car accident is responsible for compensating anyone who suffered harm as a result of it (although from a practical standpoint it's typically the at-fault driver's insurance carrier that will cover these losses, up to policy limits).

 Note: In no-fault car insurance states, claimants don't have this same range of options.
-If you're injured in a car accident in a no-fault state, you must turn to your own car insurance coverage for the payment of medical bills and other out-of-pocket losses, regardless of who caused the accident.
-Only if your claim reaches certain statutory thresholds can you step outside of no-fault and make a claim directly against the at-fault driver.
 But North Carolina drivers don't need to worry about no-fault when it comes to an in-state car accident.

 If you're buying car insurance in North Carolina, the law requires you to have the following minimum amounts of liability car insurance coverage: